microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 # Set up change notifications that include resource data

 Microsoft Graph allows apps to subscribe to change notifications for resources via [webhooks](webhooks.md).
 You can set up subscriptions to include the changed resource data (such as the content of a Microsoft Teams chat message or Microsoft Teams presence information) in change notifications.
-Your app can then run its business logic without having to make a separate API call to fetch the changed resource.
-As a result, the app performs better by making fewer API calls, which is beneficial in large scale scenarios.
+Change notifications that include the resource change data are called rich notifications.
+Your app can use rich notifications to run your business logic without having to make a separate API call to fetch the changed resource.

-Including resource data as part of change notifications requires you to implement the following additional logic to satisfy data access and security requirements:

-- [Handle](webhooks-lifecycle.md#responding-to-reauthorizationrequired-notifications) special subscription lifecycle notifications to maintain an uninterrupted flow of data.
-Microsoft Graph sends lifecycle notifications from time to time to require an app to re-authorize, to make sure access issues have not unexpectedly cropped up for including resource data in change notifications.
-- [Validate](#validating-the-authenticity-of-notifications) the authenticity of change notifications as having originated from Microsoft Graph.
-- [Provide](#decrypting-resource-data-from-change-notifications) a public encryption key and use a private key to decrypt resource data received through change notifications.

-## Resource data in notification payload

-In general, this type of change notifications include the following resource data in the payload:

-- ID and type of the changed resource instance, returned in the **resourceData** property.
-- All the property values of that resource instance, encrypted as specified in the subscription, returned in the **encryptedContent** property.
-- Or, depending on the resource, specific properties returned in the **resourceData** property.
-To get only specific properties, specify them as part of the **resource** URL in the subscription, using a `$select` parameter.
+This article will guide you through the process for setting up rich notifications in your application.

 ## Supported resources